 All that said, car air conditioner recharge kits make it so easy to do at home that there’s no reason not to at least give it a try.
 The most common reason for your AC not working properly is a low charge of refrigerant.
+Read this article to learn why low refrigerant in your air conditioner is considered a problem.
 It’s not the only reason, but it’s certainly worth a try before investigating replacing major components of the AC system.

 How Often to Recharge the Car Air Conditioner